httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 ## The stored Parameter

 The value of "stored" is a Boolean that indicates whether the cache stored the response (see {{HTTP-CACHING, Section 3}}); a true value indicates that it did.
-Only meaningful when fwd is present.
+The stored parameter is only meaningful when fwd is present.

 ## The collapsed Parameter

 The value of "collapsed" is a Boolean that indicates whether this request was collapsed together with one or more other forward requests (see {{HTTP-CACHING, Section 4}}).
 If true, the response was successfully reused; if not, a new request had to be made.
 If not present, the request was not collapsed with others.
-Only meaningful when fwd is present.
+The collapsed parameter is only meaningful when fwd is present.

 ## The key Parameter